minyjack88/GameRodeo/Edge of Space/Assets/Realistic Effects Pack/Readme.txt

 - EffectRadius: in this version of the pack is not in use.
 Allows you to change some AOE effects range.

+- UseMoveVector: allows you to use Vector3 or Gameobject for target.

 - Target: allows you set a target or a point in space, in the direction you want to move.
 For example projectile shot in a straight line from the camera (First person viev):
 	var go = new GameObject();